bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 Internet Explorer, and testing different versions of Internet Explorer can be difficult.

-There are a <a href="http://www.smashingmagazine.com/2011/08/07/a-dozen-cross-browser-testing-tools/">
+There are a <a href="http://www.smashingmagazine.com/2011/08/07/a-dozen-cross-browser-testing-tools/" rel="noopener noreferrer" target="_blank">
 handful</a> of services out there that do help with cross browser testing, some are interactive while others are not.
 Being able to interact with a browser, rather than seeing a rendered screenshot, is far more helpful for